LedgeDesign/Home/_interior/lazysusan.md

 preview: lazysusan/1jdtable.png
 order: 3
 ---
-Responsible for designing and drafting this bookshelf for a private residence
+Responsible for designing and drafting this coffee table for a private residence

 ![Image](1jdtable.png)
 ![Image](2jdtable.png)